There's an expression hikers often repeat while they're attempting to thru-hike the Appalachian Trail.

 |Date||Monday, April 3, 2017|

-|Weather||Mid-60s, with rain and thundershowers until mid-afternoon|
+|Weather||Temperatures in the mid-60s, with rain and thundershowers until mid-afternoon|

-|Trail Conditions||Muddy, wet|
+|Trail Conditions||Muddy and wet|

-Kim and I then made our way up the trail to the top of the mountain.
-She will be the first to tell you that she is not a hiker, but she trudged up the muddy, slippery trail with me, with ease and without complaint.
+Kim and I then began walking the nine-tenths of a mile trail to the top of the mountain.
+She will be the first to tell you that she is not a hiker, but she trudged up the muddy, slippery trail with ease and without complaint.

-We took one last picture together.
+Kim and I also took one last picture together.

 No rain.
 No pain.
 No Maine.